Do you prefer to travel solo independently or in a group?

 The opportunity to visit challenging destinations

-Group tours are a favorite way to travel even for hardcore solo travelers when they consider visiting destinations that are more complex or logistically challenging such as Sudan, or where an independent trip is not possible such as climbing Kilimanjaro or in certain destinatons that require a local escort like North Korea or Turkmenistan, or a local sponsor to obtain a visa.
+Group tours are a favorite way to travel even for hardcore solo travelers when they consider visiting destinations that are more complex or logistically challenging, or where an independent trip is not possible such as climbing Kilimanjaro or in certain destinatons that require a local escort like North Korea or Turkmenistan, or a local sponsor to obtain a visa.

 In some cases, an independent solo trip is just not possible or much more challenging, requiring longer vacation time, which is usually a scarce resource, or a significantly more intense planning effort.